petehamilton/weekly-build/2015-05-30/README.md

 pretty fun!

-For the proper tutorial, see the [original article](http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel), the below skims the main content and just outlines getting it set up on OSX via vagrant.
+For the proper tutorial, see the [original article](http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel), the below skims the main content and just breifly outlines the steps I took to get it working on OSX via vagrant.

 #### 1. Set up vagrant